plastilinn/docs/pages/sections/Components.md

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Components using AI](https://www.perplexity.ai/search?q=videos+about+Components:+Technologies+and+components+that+are+part+of+the+final+solution,+that+is,+the+product+or+service+offered+to+the+customer+to+solve+their+problem.+For+example,+the+programming+language+used,+the+cloud+platform+used,+or+the+parts+that+are+part+of+the...+blah+in+case+it+is+a+physical+product.
-)&
+)

 ## 📰 Content type
 Content is of type text

 ## 📖 Description
-The concept of "solution/components" in business modeling refers to the various technologies and components that make up the final product or service that a company offers to its customers.
+The concept of "components" in business modeling refers to the various technologies and components that make up the final product or service that a company offers to its customers.
 These components are the building blocks that work together to solve a customer's problem or meet their needs.

 The "solution" part of the concept refers to the unique identifier of the final product or service.
 This could be a specific model of a product, a version of a software, or a type of service.
 The solution is what the customer interacts with and what ultimately delivers the value that the customer is seeking.